-There are several impressive roadside waterfalls in Pennsylvania, but none as impressive as Hinkston Run Falls near Johnstown.
+There are several impressive roadside waterfalls in Pennsylvania, but none as impressive as Hinckston Run Falls near Johnstown.

-Hinkston Run Falls drops 60 feet off of stone cliffs into an impressive pool below.
-According to information online, Hinkston Run Falls is not naturally occurring, but was created when Hinkston Run Reservoir was created in 1904.
-The route of Hinkston Run was altered and instead directed to flow over these cliffs before continuing on its regular path towards the Conemaugh River.
+Hinckston Run Falls drops 60 feet off of stone cliffs into an impressive pool below.
+According to information online, Hinckston Run Falls is not naturally occurring but was created when Hinckston Run Reservoir was created in 1904.
+The route of Hinckston Run was altered and instead directed to flow over these cliffs before continuing on its regular path towards the Conemaugh River.

-However, if you didn’t know that Hinkston Run Falls wasn’t natural, you would never know as there is nothing man-made in appearance around the falls.
+However, if you didn’t know that Hinckston Run Falls wasn’t natural, you would never know as there is nothing man-made in appearance around the falls.

 This is fortunate for two reasons.
 One, the land around the falls is private property and you aren’t allowed to actually leave the roadway to get a closer look.
 Secondly, much of the roadside has been marked with “No Parking” signs, which ensures that any visit to this waterfall will be short.

 Nevertheless, this waterfall is impressive enough that it’s worth these restrictions to see it if you happen to be traveling through the Johnstown area.